Max Kepler Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks third in the league with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fifth-best in MLB.

-- The Yankees' 3.06 team ERA ranks second among all MLB pitching staffs.
+- The Yankees' 3.25 team ERA ranks third across all MLB pitching staffs.

-- The Yankees are sending Brito (2-1) to the mound to make his fifth start of the season.
-He is 2-1 with a 5.40 ERA and 11 strikeouts in 15 2/3 innings pitched.
+- German (1-2) gets the starting nod for the Yankees in his fifth start of the season.
+He has a 4.50 ERA in 20 2/3 innings pitched, with 25 strikeouts.

-- In his most recent appearance -- in relief on Thursday -- the righty threw 2/3 innings against the Los Angeles Angels while surrendering hits.
+- The right-hander last appeared on Friday against the Toronto Blue Jays, when he tossed six innings, allowing four earned runs while giving up five hits.

-- The 25-year-old has amassed a 5.40 ERA and 6.6 strikeouts per nine innings across four games this season, while giving up a batting average of .255 to his opponents.
+- The 30-year-old has amassed an ERA of 4.50, with 11.3 strikeouts per nine innings, in four games this season.
+Opponents are hitting .189 against him.

 © 2023 Data Skrive.
 All rights reserved.